sebastianczech/learn-oci/README.md

     * randomly among high probability candidates at each step (non-deterministic decoding)
   * temperature - (hyper) parameter that modulates the distribution over vocabulary
     * increasing temperature makes the model deviate more from greedy decoding
+    * increasing temperature flattens the distribution, allowing for more varied word choices
 * hallucination:
   * generated text that is non-factual and/or ungrounded
   * how to reduce it ? e.g. retrieval-augmentation